 Can I receive another form of financial aid or a scholarship to participate?

 Interns can receive scholarships from their college or university.
 However, scholarships must be approved by the DNC before an intern starts their internship.

 Can I get college credit for participating in the DNC internship program?

 Yes.
-College credit varies by your institution’s protocols.
-Pay a visit to your Dean of Students or Dean(s) of your academic field to receive a definitive answer.
+College credit varies by your institution’s protocols – confirm the requirements with your academic field.
 The Internship Program Coordinator will complete initial forms required and once the interns begin all other required forms will be the responsibility of their assigned supervisor.

 How should I respond to the essay question?

 The response to the essay question should be no more than 500 words in length.
 Do not exceed the word limit.